Philadelphia Merchant's Exchange

 To design the Exchange, the directors chose a rising local architect, William Strickland.
 Strickland was the architect of the steeple on Independence Hall, the U.S. Naval Asylum, and the U.S. Mint.
 He had also just submitted a much-admired blueprint for the Second Bank of the United States which he would later build.

-To the non-virtual walker the building almost seems to be two distinct and handsome structures.
+The building can be seen as two distinct and handsome structures.
 On the Third Street side, the rectangular main structure mirrors the 1830s American's fascination with Greek architecture.
 The august Corinthian portico with four columns and two pediments stands on top of a heavy basement level featuring four stout columns with capitals which look like corn husks.
 If the Greeks had a god of money — this could be home.